xoseperez/mqtt2cloud/README.md

 ## Configuration

-Rename or copy the mqtt2cloud.yaml.sample file to mqtt2cloud.yaml and edit it.
+Rename or copy the config/mqtt2???.yaml.sample files to config/mqtt2???.yaml and edit them.
 The configuration is pretty straight forward:

 ### daemon